MOBILE¶

 Installation¶

-Within the Guance workspace, you can download the App via "Integration" - "Mobile", or scan the QR code below.
+Within the Guance workspace, you can download via "Integration" - "Mobile", or scan the QR code below.

-Alternatively, you can directly click the links below to download.
+Alternatively, you can directly click the following links to download.

 Login¶

-- Verification Code Login: Enter phone number and 6-digit verification code to log in.
-Completing a graphical verification may be required before sending the verification code.
+- Verification code login: Enter phone number and 6-digit verification code to log in.
+A graphical verification may be required before sending the code.

-- SSO Login: Enter email or full SSO address, follow the page prompts to select the login entry, workspace, and complete single sign-on.
+- SSO login: Enter email or full SSO address, follow page prompts to select login entry, workspace, and complete single sign-on.

 - MFA: When the workspace has MFA security policy enabled, logging in or switching workspaces requires completing verification as prompted.
-The binding process will also be shown during initial binding.
+The binding process will also be displayed during initial binding.

-If you do not yet have a Guance account, you can go to the Guance official website to Apply Now and register an account for a suitable site.
+If you do not have a Guance account yet, you can go to the Guance official website Apply Now and choose to register for a suitable site account.

 After successful login, the App enters the default workspace accessible by the current account.
 You can switch workspaces from Home, Observe, Incident, Schedule, or "My".
 After switching, data on the corresponding pages will reload according to the new workspace.